actions-marketplace-validations/null511_PixelGraph.GitHubAction/README.md

 A custom GitHub Action for simplifying the usage of PixelGraph in GitHub Actions CICD.

 ### Arguments
+- `project`: The filename of the project to publish.
-- `profile`: The filename of the publish profile to use.
+- `profile`: The name of the publish profile within the project to use.
 - `zip`: The filename of the published zip file.